 So have a search in your local area and see if any yoga places are offering creative and fun sounding classes nearby.

-After all, if it's fun there's more chance of you keeping it up.
+After all if it's fun it's more likely you'll keep it up.

 I hope that I've inspired you to try yoga.